 You must agree to employment in a permanent full or part time position in the NSW public health system for a period of two years (minimum 16 hours per week)

 Ability to meet NSW Health pre-employment screening checks

 How to apply

-Once you have received a formal letter of advice from the NMBA regarding the requirement to undertake supervised practice, contact the Nursing and Midwifery directorate
+Once you have received a formal letter of advice from the NMBA regarding the requirement to undertake supervised practice, contact the nursing

 If a suitable employment opportunity exists, and you agree to accept an offer of employment as per conditions above, the LHD/SN will contact the Nursing and Midwifery Office to progress your application.

 For further information please contact the Nursing and Midwifery Office, NSW Ministry of Health, on (02) 9391 9528.